 All other pumping facilities are largely dependent on the Avista power for operations.
-Electrical outages are infrequent in the Spokane area and there is extensive storage capacity to meet emergency water demands on a short to medium term basis in the event of power outages.
+Electrical outages are infrequent in the Spokane area and there is extensive storage capacity to meet emergency water demands on a short to medium term basis (24 to 48 hours) in the event of power outages.
 The most significant power outage the City has experienced was during "Ice Storm" in November 1997.
 Restoring power to the City's pumping facilities is placed on a high priority by Avista.
 In the case of "Ice Storm", power was restored within 48 hours to those pumping stations which lost power.

 The Avista electrical system in Spokane is strong with considerable gridding and redundancy, which is further strengthened by the presence of the Avista corporate offices in Spokane.
 Avista has locally-based field staff available for responding to emergency power outages.
-Historically, power outages have been of rather short duration.
-However, to assure a higher level of reliability of its water pumping capability, the Department has purchased a portable generator driven by a diesel engine and is on standby status.
+Historically, power outages have been of rather short duration with a couple of exceptions, for example Ice Storm of 1996 and Wind Storm of 2015.
+To assure a higher level of reliability of its water pumping capability, the Department has purchased a portable generator driven by a diesel engine and is on standby status.
 The generator is a 500 kVa, 3 phase, dual voltage (240V/480V) unit capable of driving the largest pump in any of the City's pumping stations with the exception of the Well Electric Stations, the Lincoln Heights and the Ninth & Pine Stations, which operate on a different voltage (2,300V) than the rest of the stations.